 Structure of the book

-The binder is divided into 14 Divisions labelled General and A–M, which are separated by red plastic divider cards.
-The General Division contains headings and opening and closing parts which are in common use for many family law applications, and some precedents relating to minors and parties under a disability.
-Detailed contents lists are given at the beginning of each Division.
+The binder is divided into 15 divisions labelled General and A–N, which are separated by red plastic divider cards.
+The General Division contains headings and opening and closing parts that are in common use for many family law applications, and some precedents relating to minors and parties under a disability.
+Detailed contents lists are given at the beginning of each division.

 How to use the precedents